nextcloud/documentation/user_manual/pim/calendar.rst

 ~~~~~~~~~~~~~~~~~~

 Events can be created by clicking in the area when the event is scheduled.
-In the day- and week-view of the calendar you just click, pull and left your
+In the day- and week-view of the calendar you just click, pull and release your
 cursor over the area when the event is taking place.

 .. only:: html